schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Precinct

-A procurement clerk approves a enlarged semifinal at a dulled foyer.
+A procurement clerk approves an enlarged semifinal at a dulled foyer.

 ## Revelatory Formality